A Nested Iterative Algorithm for Zero-Sum Linear-Quadratic Stochastic Differential Games in an Infinite Horizon: Introduction

 \section{Introduction}

-Zero-Sum Stochastic Differential games provide a rigorous mathematical framework for modeling adversarial decision-making in stochastic dynamic systems.
-Building on the foundational work of \cite{Isaacs1965} and \cite{Pontryagin1967} in differential games, \cite{Fleming1989} extended the deterministic framework developed by \cite{Evans1984} to stochastic settings.
-Within this framework, the Zero-Sum Linear-Quadratic Stochastic Differential Game (ZSLQSDG) serves as a pivotal simplified model.
-It circumvents the significant challenges associated with solving the highly nonlinear Hamilton-Jacobi-Bellman-Isaacs equation, making it a key vehicle for both theoretical exploration and applied research.
+Zero-sum stochastic differential games provide a rigorous mathematical framework for modeling adversarial decision-making in stochastic dynamic systems.
+Building on the foundational work of \cite{Isaacs1965} and \cite{Pontryagin1967}, \cite{Fleming1989} extended the deterministic framework of \cite{Evans1984} to stochastic settings.
+Within this framework, the zero-sum linear-quadratic stochastic differential games (ZSLQSDG) serve as a canonical simplified model.
+This model circumvents the significant challenges associated with solving the highly nonlinear Hamilton-Jacobi-Bellman-Isaacs equation, making it a key vehicle for both theoretical and applied research.
 To date, significant advancements have been achieved in the theoretical study of ZSLQSDG; see, for example, \cite{Mou2006,Sun2014,Yu2015,Sun2016,Sun2021,Zhou2022,Zhang2024,Sun2024}.

-This paper focuses on the classic infinite-horizon ZSLQSDG with constant coefficients.
-For infinite-horizon problems--whether in deterministic or stochastic cases--only the stabilizing solution is of practical interest among all possible solutions.
-Specifically for this problem, \cite{Sun2016} proves that the existence of closed-loop saddle points is characterized by the solvability of an algebraic Riccati equation (AREs) with an indefinite quadratic term under a certain stabilizing condition.
-In other words, solving a ZSLQSDG problem is equivalent to solving its associated AREs.
+This paper focuses on the infinite-horizon ZSLQSDG with constant coefficients.
+For infinite-horizon problems, whether in deterministic or stochastic cases, only the stabilizing solution is of practical interest among all possible solutions.
+Specifically for this problem, \cite{Sun2016} proves that the existence of closed-loop saddle points is characterized by the solvability of an algebraic Riccati equation (ARE) with a sign-indefinite quadratic term under a certain stabilizing condition.
+In other words, finding the closed-loop saddle point of the problem requires computing the stabilizing solution to its associated ARE.